Legacy (Fefe Dobson song)

-"Legacy" is a song recorded by Canadian recording artist Fefe Dobson for her forthcoming fourth studio album, tentatively titled Firebird.
+"Legacy" is a song recorded by Canadian recording artist Fefe Dobson, originally intended for a studio album tentatively titled Firebird.
 Dobson co-wrote the song with Hasham Hussain, Denarius Motes, and Edwin Serrano.
 It was released August 6, 2013 through independent label imprint 21 Entertainment as the album's lead single.
 "Legacy" premiered on the popular Canadian teen drama series, Degrassi.

 Background and release

 After being dropped from Island Records during the production of what was to be her second album, Sunday Love, in 2006, Dobson later re-signed with the label for the release of her 2010 album, Joy.
 The record produced three top-20 hits in Canada, including the international single "Stuttering".
 Two years after the release of the final single from Joy, Dobson returned with "Legacy", which was released through 21 Music without the association of Island Records.
 She made a guest appearance as herself on "Summertime", the thirteenth season premiere of Degrassi, which aired its first half on July 11, 2013; in the episode, she performed the tracks "Charge" and "Legacy".
 The song was released to digital retailers on August 6, 2013.
 A remix by DJ Klever premiered on SoundCloud on November 12, 2013, which was confirmed by Dobson's management group as an officially-commissioned remix.
 Dobson's then-fiancé Yelawolf is featured on an alternate version of the remix.